Victim feminism: "Agency-affirming" feminism

 Gender studies scholar Rebecca Stringer writes that besides Wolf and Roiphe, other feminist authors have criticized the representation of women as victims and promoted a brand of agency-affirming feminism.
-These include Camille Paglia, Christina Hoff Sommers, Natasha Walter, and Rene Denfeld.
-Each of these authors wrote popular books in the 1990s about feminism framed as calls to action like earlier works by Betty Friedan and Germaine Greer.
+These include Mary Wollstonecraft, Camille Paglia, Christina Hoff Sommers, Natasha Walter, and Rene Denfeld.
+Each of these authors wrote popular books about feminism framed as calls to action, like works by Betty Friedan and Germaine Greer.
 According to Stringer, this trend of 1990s agitation against "victim feminism" is tied to the concurrent rise of neoliberalism.
 At the same time, in her book Knowing Victims Stringer argues that these critiques of "victim feminism" do not affirm women's agency, but rather problematize women's capacity for agency and declare a lack of women's personal responsibility, which is, in Stringer's view, akin to victim blaming.